Yandex Cloud

 • Connect to each node in the group over SSH or via OS Login and run the sudo dhclient -v -r && sudo dhclient command.

-• Reboot the group nodes at a time convenient for you.
+• Reboot the group nodes at any convenient time.

 Warning

-Updating network parameters may cause the services within the cluster to become unavailable for a few minutes.
+Updating network settings may cause the services within the cluster to become unavailable for a few minutes.

-What should I do if I have deleted my Yandex Network Load Balancer or target groups that were automatically created for a LoadBalancer service?What should I do if I have deleted my Yandex Network Load Balancer or target groups that were automatically created for a LoadBalancer service?
+What should I do if I deleted my Yandex Network Load Balancer or its target groups that were automatically created for a LoadBalancer service?What should I do if I deleted my Yandex Network Load Balancer or its target groups that were automatically created for a LoadBalancer service?

 Was the article helpful?